kkruecke/cplus-documentation/notes/variadic-templates.rst

        double tail; // top level
     };

-And the instantiated hierarchy can be seen when we instantiate a tuple like ``tuple<double, int, const char *>`` below:
+And the instantiated hierarchy above can be seen from its constructor print outs that occurs when we instantiate a tuple like ``tuple<double, int, const char *>`` below:

 .. code-block:: cpp

     tuple<double, int, const char *> t(10, 10.5, "hello world!");

-The output of the  constructor calls for ``tuple<double, int, const char*> tuple(12.2, 43, "hello world!")`` looks like this and show the four levels of the struct hierarchy instantiated:
+The output looks like this and show the four levels of the struct hierarchy instantiated:

 .. raw:: html